mretegan/crispy/README.rst

 crispy
 ======

 Crispy is a graphical user interface that facilitates the simulation of core-level spectra.
-The interface provides a set of tools to generate input files, submit calculations, and analyze the results from external programs such as Quanty and ORCA.
+The interface provides a set of tools to generate input files, submit calculations, and analyze the results obtained with programs such as `Quanty <http://quanty.org>`_ and `ORCA <https://orcaforum.cec.mpg.de>`_.
 It has a modular design and can be run on Mac OS X, Linux, Windows platforms.

 .. image:: doc/screenshot.png